MicrosoftDocs/WSL/WSL/reference.md

 # Command Reference

+> `lxrun` and `bash.exe` and associated tools are deprecated in the Fall Creators Update.

 The command `lxrun.exe` can be used to interact with the [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/faq#what-windows-subsystem-for-linux-wsl-) directly.
 These commands are installed into the `\Windows\System32` directory and may be run within a Windows command prompt or in PowerShell.

 * `lxrun.exe` is used to manage WSL.
 This command can be used to install or uninstall the Ubuntu image.